-On June 28, 2021, we refinanced our debt and entered into a new credit agreement increasing the capacity under our revolving credit facility from \$35.0 million to \$100.0 million.
-As of June 30, 2021, we had \$33.7 million outstanding under the facility, leaving \$66.3 million of available borrowing capacity.
-Refer to Note 8 - Long-term Debt in the Notes to Consolidated Financial Statements for further details.
+As of June 30, 2022, we have repaid all amounts outstanding under the Revolving Credit Facility, leaving \$100.0 million of available borrowing capacity.
+As of June 30, 2022, we had \$56.5 million outstanding under the Term Loan.
+Refer to Note 7 - Long Term Debt in the Notes to Consolidated Financial Statements for further details.